tannonk/two-headed-master/README.md

 # Configuration:

-`path.sh`
-	- script to specify the Kaldi root directory and to add certain directories to the path.
+`path.sh`: script to specify the Kaldi root directory and to add certain directories to the path.

-`cmd.sh`
-	- script to select the way of running parallel jobs.
+`cmd.sh`: script to select the way of running parallel jobs.

 # Folders:

 Framework specific:

-`archimob`
-	- scripts related to processing the Archimob files for word-level modelling.
+`archimob`: scripts related to processing the Archimob files for word-level modelling.

-`archimob_char`
-	- scripts related to processing the Archimob files for character-level modelling.
+`archimob_char`: scripts related to processing the Archimob files for character-level modelling.

-`uzh`
-	- secondary scripts not included in the Kaldi recipe.
+`uzh`: secondary scripts not included in the Kaldi recipe.

-`manual`
-	- manually generated files.
+`manual`: manually generated files.

-`doc`
- 	- documentation files.
+`doc`: documentation files.

-`lms`
-	- scripts for compiling language models
+`lms`: scripts for compiling language models

-`scripts`
-	- small scripts for processing different parts of ArchiMob and Kaldi outputs
+`scripts`: small scripts for processing different parts of ArchiMob and Kaldi outputs

-`experiments`
-	- Makefiles containing commands for exectuing experiments (e.g. training AMs, compiling WFSTs and evaluating)
+`experiments`: Makefiles containing commands for exectuing experiments (e.g. training AMs, compiling WFSTs and evaluating)

 Kaldi:

-`conf`
-	- configuration files.
+`conf`: configuration files.
-`local`
-	- original recipe-specific files from egs/wsj/s5.
+`local`: original recipe-specific files from egs/wsj/s5.
-`utils`
-	- utilities shared among all the Kaldi recipes.
+`utils`: utilities shared among all the Kaldi recipes.
-`steps`
-	- general scripts related to the different steps followed in the Kaldi recipes.
+`steps`: general scripts related to the different steps followed in the Kaldi recipes.

 ---